jzengg/felamily/README.md

 the NotebookForm).

 ### Bonus Features (TBD)
+- [ ] Can associate media and owners with animals
 - [ ] Role-based permissions management
 - [ ] Can take database info and insert into templates
 - [ ] Can schedule medications for certain frequency, duration, and can add comments to medical regimens.